About the Director

 Professor Levine has delivered a number of public and endowed lectures, including: the inaugural Yale L. Rosenberg Memorial Lecture at the University of Houston Law Center; the inaugural lecture in Trinity College Law Review’s Distinguished Speaker Series at Trinity College Dublin; the second annual Holocaust Remembrance Lecture at Washington University School of Law; the David S. Stone Foundation Jewish Law Lecture in Toledo, Ohio; a public lecture as part of the University of Tulsa’s Jewish Law Lecture Series; a public lecture as part of Chabad of Wyoming’s Distinguished Speaker Series; a plenary address at the inaugural Conference on Religious Legal Theory at Seton Hall School of Law; and public lectures at the University of Toledo Law School, Wayne State Law School, and Loyola University Maryland.

-Professor Levine was the organizer of the Conference of Religiously Affiliated Law Schools and the Conference on Religious Legal Theory, both hosted at Touro Law Center, and he was co-organizer of the Conference on Bob Dylan and the Law, the Conference on The Law: Business or Profession?, and the Legal Ethics Shmooze, all hosted at Fordham Law School.
+Professor Levine was the organizer of the Conference of Religiously Affiliated Law Schools, the Conference on Religious Legal Theory, and the Conference on Billy Joel and the Law, all hosted at Touro Law Center, and he was co-organizer of the Conference on The Law: Business or Profession?, the Conference on Bob Dylan and the Law, and the Legal Ethics Shmooze, all hosted at Fordham Law School.
 He has organized many other programs and panels, including the Emerging Scholars’ Plenary Session at the Jewish Law Association Conference at Yale Law School.

 He has made presentations at numerous other conferences, in connection with various institutions and organizations throughout the United States, including the American Society for Legal History, the Archdiocese of Los Angeles, the Association of American Law Schools, the Center for Ethics at Yeshiva University, Chabad, Gratz College, Hadassah, the Jewish Federation, the Jewish Law Association, the Jewish Learning Initiative on Campus, Makor/Steinhardt Center of the 92nd Street Y, the Orthodox Union, Osher Lifetime Learning Institute, Spertus Institute of Jewish Studies, and the Suffolk County Board of Rabbis.
 He has also spoken at conferences in Paris and Israel.

-Professor Levine has served as Chair of the AALS Section on Jewish Law, as Co-Chair of the AALS Section on Law and Religion, and on the Executive Committee of the AALS Section on Criminal Justice.
-He is currently Chair-Elect of the AALS Section on Professional Responsibility and Chair of the annual Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility, and he serves on the Executive Committee of the Association of Religiously Affiliated Law Schools and on the U.S/Canada Committee of the Jewish Law Association.
+Professor Levine has served as Chair of the AALS Section on Professional Responsibility, twice as Chair of the AALS Section on Jewish Law, as Co-Chair of the AALS Section on Law and Religion, and on the Executive Committee of the AALS Section on Criminal Justice.
+He is Chair of the annual Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility, and he serves on the Executive Committee of the Association of Religiously Affiliated Law Schools and on the U.S/Canada Committee of the Jewish Law Association.